 "What are you doing?"
 Han interrupted and pushed her hand aside.

-"Switch on the ship's cloaking, Han, immediately," Leia said, "there's an imperial-I star destroyer moving outside the system's gravity field."
+"Switch on the ship's cloaking, Han, immediately," Leia said, "there's an imperial-I super star destroyer moving outside the system's gravity field."

-"An imperial-I star destroyer?
+"An imperial-I super star destroyer?
 Here?
 Come on, sweetheart.
 You know better than I do, that our fleet wiped out nearly all those star destroyers near Jakku," Han boasted.

 "Yes, nearly, but not all," Leia snapped, "Do as I tell you, Han, otherwise we have to cut off this mission."